dolphindb/release/2.00/README.md

 - Modifications made to user access privileges are logged. (**2.00.10.1**)

-- The resample function can take a matrix with non-strictly increasing row indices as an input argument.  (**2.00.10.1**)
+- The resample function can take a matrix with non-strictly increasing row labels as an input argument.  (**2.00.10.1**)

 - Optimized the join behavior for tuples. (**2.00.10.1**)